LennyTaelman/LennyTaelman.github.io/_pages/about.md

     <p>F3.05, Science Park 107</p>

 news: true # includes a list of news items
+news_limit: 8 # maximum number of news items to show

 ---
 I am a professor of Algebraic Geometry at the [KdV Institute for Mathematics](https://kdvi.uva.nl/)